DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 In the second the `else` is executed because the `if` is false.\
 Think of it like :

-> If a condition is meant, do this.
+> If a condition is met, do this.
 Else do this.

 Almost seems like they though about the name.